 No defaults contact string was provided or selected.
-DRMAA requires that the default contact string is selected when there is more than one default contact string due to multiple DRMAA implementations being present and available.
+DRMAA requires that the default contact string is selected when there is more than one default contact string due to multiple DRMAA implementations being present and available (see also 9.2).

 5.20 OutOfMemoryException